kushberrycream/spacex/README.md

 thread.
 - I wanted to make some floating labels for my contact form as I think this is gives good user experience.
 I used this example on [Medium](https://medium.com/@imjuangarcia/floating-labels-using-patterns-to-boost-your-contact-form-conversions-3f7a040e7efb) to help me get my desired effect.
+- I used [CSS Script](https://www.cssscript.com/css-responsive-tab-view-using-flexbox-model/) and [CSS Tricks](https://www.cssscript.com/css-responsive-tab-view-using-flexbox-model/) to help me display Launch and Land site data responsively.
+I liked the way that tables displayed data clearly in rows and columns whilst maintaining sizes no matter what the size of the content and I found I was unable to do this easily any other way.
+The combination of the two tutorials helped me achieve my desired goal.

 <p align="right">
   <a href="tom-jones-personal-portfolio---first-milestone-project">Back to Top :arrow_heading_up:</a>